Tender Pork Loin Braised with Paprika and Sweet Peppers

 8. Rest before serving.

 Turn off the heat and let the dish stand for 10 minutes.
 The pork stays moist and tender.
+For extra depth, let the dish rest covered for 20 minutes before serving.

 Related recipes: Lemon & Garlic Chicken with Warm Citrus Notes, Oven-Baked Ribs with a Crisp, Crackling Crust, Slow-Braised Pork Neck with Peppers and Soft-Onion Sauce